 Mask – Be sure to have an effective mask, such as KN95 / N95.
 You will be wearing it for a few hours so having a mask that fits comfortably will be a bonus.

-Food & Water – Personally, I’m not the biggest fan of plane food anyway!
-And I have food intolerances.
-So I almost always bring a food pack with me.
-If you want to avoid contact with unnecessary items such as food trays, etc, I suggest bringing your own food and water with you.
+Food & Water – Does anyone actually like plane food?
+I tend to bring food with me on a flight anyway.
+And if you want to avoid contact with unnecessary items such as food trays, etc, I suggest bringing your own food and water with you.

 Hand sanitiser and wipes – obviously there is no chance of completely avoiding contact, especially with passport control, security, boarding, so have your hand sanitser at the ready.
 When you find your seat, wipe down your tray table, window blind, seat belt, armrest and tv screen, if you’re lucky enough to have one!